This post covers some of the best personal finance products and tools for Canadians looking to get ahead and take better

 Wealthsimple Trade is a commission-free stock trading app.
 There is no account minimum and you can open a TFSA, RRSP or personal (non-registered) account.

-Use this link to get a $50 bonus when you open an account and deposit your first $150.
+Use this link to get two free stocks when you open an account and deposit your first $150.

 Recently, it also launched Wealthsimple Crypto to make cryptocurrency trading simple and accessible to Canadians.